masnevanp/lisp.js/README.md

 # lisp.js
-A simple LISP interpreter implemented in JavaScript.
+A simple LISP interpreter implemented in JavaScript (Node).

 To run: